St Mary’s Bampton

 Bampton Beer Festival

-The Bampton beer Festival will return on Saturday 5th August 2023.
-Please click here for more information.
+The Bampton beer Festival will return in August 2025.
+Please look out for more information nearer the time.

 Roman Catholic Services

-The Parish of St. Joseph’s Carterton (a Roman Catholic parish) hold a weekly Vigil Mass during the summer months at St Mary’s Bampton, Saturday’s at 5pm.
-For more information please visit their website here.
+The Parish of St. Joseph’s Carterton (a Roman Catholic parish) no longer hold regular services at St Mary’s, but the church is used for RC weddings and funerals.
+For more information and contact details please visit their website here.

 Location & History